 A tell in poker is a change in a player’s behavior or demeanor that is claimed by some to give clues to that player’s assessment of their hand.
 A player gains an advantage if they observe and understand the meaning of another player’s tell, particularly if the tell is unconscious and reliable.Wikipedia

 Only time will tell if NPQG pops soon.
 I sure hope so.
-It’s time for the physicists and cosmologists to jump in and start picking up the low hanging fruit.
-I’ve been harvesting as fast as I can, and they can go faster individually and there could be 1000’s of them operating in parallel.
+It’s time for the physicists and cosmologists to jump in and start picking the low hanging fruit.
+I’ve been harvesting as fast as I can.
+They can go faster individually and there could be 1000’s of them operating in parallel.

 J Mark Morris : San Diego : California : July 15, 2020